ddabidov/Headphone-DAC-AMP/README.md

 The primary goal of this project is to design, implement, and test a compact, high-fidelity DAC-amplifier that is cost-effective relative to comparable commercial products.
-The system will convert digital audio data into a clean, low-noise analog output and will support a wide range of headphones and earbuds with impedances between 10 Ω and 300 Ω. All operation will be powered exclusively through a USB-C 2.0 interface, eliminating the need for any external power supply, and output to a 3.5mm balanced jack. <br> <br>
+The system will convert digital audio data into a clean, low-noise analog output and will support a wide range of headphones and IEM's with impedances between 10 Ω and 300 Ω. All operation will be powered exclusively through a USB-C 2.0 interface, eliminating the need for any external power supply, and output to a 3.5mm balanced jack. <br> <br>

-The following should be met
+The following should be met:
+* 32-bit resolution
+* 796kHz sampling rate
+* USB-C Input
+* 3.5mm balanced output
+* 10Ω to 300Ω capable headphone interfacing
+* Adjustable gain for headphones/IEM's

 ###  1.3 Scope of Work

+This project encompasses the design considerations, system implementation, component selection and placement, assembly, and performance testing of a compact, USB-powered DAC-amplifier.
+Design considerations include evaluating suitable DAC and amplifier architectures, power constraints and noise mitigation techniques.
+Implementation involves translating the schematic into a functional
+PCB layout, with careful attention to grounding, signal routing, and isolation between digital and analog sections.
+Component placement is optimized to minimize interference and ensure signal integrity, while still maintaining a compact form factor.
+Assembly includes PCB fabrication, component population, and hardware integration.
+Finally, performance testing is conducted to evaluate signal-to-noise ratio, total harmonic distortion, frequency response, and overall system functionality under real-world operating conditions.

 ###  1.4 Report Organization